PolyGloss Sublimation Coating for All Hard Substrates (glossy finish)

 Step 3: Application

 Brush application: Once the alcohol or Xylol has evaporated, apply one thin coat of PolyGloss mixture (if the PolyGloss is too thick, your paper will stick and your image will look "mushy").
-Apply the PolyGloss in an environment with a minimum temperature of 60 degrees and a minimum humidity of 30%.
+Apply the PolyGloss in an environment with a minimum temperature of 65 degrees and a minimum humidity of 30%.
 The PolyGloss needs humidity to give the bubbles time to pop before the coating starts to dry.
+Cover wet substrate with tupperware for 10 minutes to allow the bubbles to pop before PolyGloss starts to dry.
+This video demonstrates the “tupperware tent.”
 Slow drying is better than fast drying.
-If your bubbles don't pop completely, cure the dried substrate in the press with light to medium pressure to flatten the bubbles (see cure details below).
-Once you've sublimated the substrate you can apply a topcoat to "hide" the flattened bubbles.
-Use a humidifier to increase the humidity in your workspace in the future to avoid hardened bubbles.

 Gravity-feed sprayer: Mixture can be thinned with 10% water for use with gravity-feed sprayer.
 Set air compressor for between 25 and 35 PSI.
 Apply enough PolyGloss mixture to allow the coating to flow together smoothly.
 The coating will look dull and textured if you do not apply enough coating.
 Clean sprayer and brush with water (do not use soaps or solvents).